James P. ChouPartner

 Mr. Chou is admitted to practice in New York and New Jersey.
 He is also admitted to practice before the United States Court of Appeals for the Second and Third Circuits, the United States Supreme Court, and the United States District Courts for the Eastern and Southern Districts of New York.

 Mr. Chou is a member of the New York City Bar Association’s Council on Judicial Administration and was one of the authors of Judicial Selection Methods in the State of New York: A Guide to Understanding and Getting Involved in the Selection Process.
-He has also previously served on the City Bar’s Federal Courts Committee and Minorities in the Courts Committee, and was a chair of the Manhattan Democratic party’s Independent Judicial Screening Panel for Civil Court and Surrogate’s Court positions.
-Mr. Chou’s interest in judicial selection dates back to his work on behalf of the party in defending against a First Amendment challenge to the state’s judicial convention system—the method by which the New York State’s political parties nominate their candidates for judgeships in the state’s court of general jurisdiction.
+He has also previously served on the City Bar’s Federal Courts Committee and Minorities in the Courts Committee, and chaired the Manhattan Democratic Party’s Independent Judicial Screening Panel for Civil Court and Surrogate’s Court positions.
+Mr. Chou’s interest in judicial selection dates back to his work in Lopez-Torres v.
+New York State Board of Elections, defending against a First Amendment challenge to the state’s judicial convention system—the method by which New York State’s political parties nominate their candidates for judgeships in the state’s court of general jurisdiction.
 Mr. Chou was a principal trial attorney in a multi-week trial and was integrally involved in appeals to the Second Circuit and the United States Supreme Court, which rendered a unanimous decision finding the convention system constitutional.